EMBRYOPSIDA Pirani & Prado (crown group)

 Shorea robusta (sal) is a gregarious tree that grows in monsoon areas from Pakistan to China, especially in the India-Assam-Myanmar area.
 Sal forests occupy 115,000 to 120,000 km2 (11.5x106 ha) and make up ca 15% of Indian forests (Tewari 1995).
 In Africa Monotes is found mostly in areas where ectomycorrhizal Detarieae are common, especially in the Zambezian region and also in Sudanian Brachystegia savanna (White 1983: see map above).

-Individual dipterocarp species tend to be mast fruiters, and in the t.l.r.f. of S.W.
+Individual dipterocarp species tend to be mast fruiters, and in the l.t.r.f. of S.W.
 Sri Lanka and West Malesia all taxa in the family tend to flower and especially fruit at the same time, apparently in response to climatic changes induced by El Niño events; this kind of behaviour is very uncommon in the tropics (Sakai et al. 2005: see Fagaceae for temperate mast fruiters).
 Pigs, etc., eat practically all the fallen fruits of some populations, but leave others untouched, and this kind of predator satiation - the enhanced recruitment of seedlings of these untouched populations - may be an advantage of masting behaviour (e.g. Janzen 1974a; Curran & Leighton 2000); some of these seed predators are migratory.
 There are also invertebrate seed predators, many in the small nanophyid weevil genus Damnux, and these can destroy 60-100% of the seed crop (Lyal & Curran 2003).
 Visser et al. (2011) suggest situations in which masting behaviour could evolve, and the ectomycorrhizal habit of the family has also been implicated in its phenological behaviour and/or predator satiation (Ashton 1982, 2002).

 A few Dipterocarpaceae, but especially Eucalyptus and Pinales, are so-called giant trees (70< m tall: Tng et al. 2012).

 Pollination Biology & seed Dispersal.
-Pollination of species of Shorea section Mutica and of other dipterocarps in Sarawak is by chrysomelid beetles and especially curculionids (weevils); in Peninsula Malaysia species of section Mutica are apparently pollinated by thrips (Sakai et al. 1999).
-Pollination is obviously affected by the generalized flowering common in the family (Sakai et al. 2005: see above).
+Pollination of species of Shorea section Mutica and of other dipterocarps in Sarawak is by chrysomelid beetles and especially curculionids (weevils); in Peninsula Malaysia species of section Mutica are apparently pollinated by thrips (Sakai et al. 1999; Corlett 2004 for a summary).
+The pollinators are affected by the synchronized flowering common in the family (Sakai et al. 2005: see above).

-Fruit dispersal is predominantly by wind; it is the fallen fruits that are eaten by the seed predators.
+Fruit dispersal is predominantly by wind; it is the fallen fruits that are eaten by the mammalian seed predators.